 It should be emphasized that antibiotics should only be used as a last resort.
+Given the misuse of these modern day medicines, it is causing a worldwide antibiotic resistance issues.
 Give your body a chance to fight the infection.
 If the infection continues, consider using a course of antibiotics.

 Please consider the following concerns before purchasing antibiotics:

 - They are not a first line of defense.

 - You could be allergic to certain types of antibiotics and could cause other medical issues.